 So you've picked up a seashell or two while on vacation at the beach.
 Many people do.
 After all, they make a nice inexpensive souvenir, right?
 You bet, except if they're not cleaned properly.
 There's nothing worse than unpacking your bags after a beach getaway and getting whacked in the face with that fishy ocean smell.
 A good cleaning is all that is needed to destroy any odors the seashells might have.
 Knowing how to clean your seashells properly will not only get rid of the smell, but you may find you have a nicer looking shell without any algae or barnacles covering it.

-The collection of live shells is prohibited in Florida without a proper license. live shells are shells that contain a living organism inside.
+Collecting live shells in Florida is prohibited without a proper license (live shells are shells that contain a living organism inside).
 "Dead" shell specimens, are empty inside and can be picked up freely.

 Cleaning Live Shells